-During 1990, 266 groundfish vessels from fifteen nations fished in the NAFO Regulatory Area.
-Eight of these nations are NAFO members and accounted for 222 vessels.
-Seven (7) non-member nations accounted for the remaining 44 groundfish vessels.
+During 1990, 266 groundfish vessels from 15 nations fished in the NAFO Regulatory Area.1 Eight of these nations are NAFO Contracting Parties and accounted for 222 vessels.
+Seven (7) non-Contracting Parties accounted for the remaining 44 groundfish vessels.

-In 1990, it is estimated that non-member nations caught 48,800 mts of groundfish consisting of 15,400 mts of cod, 19,400 mts of redfish, 7,300 mts of flounder, 3,300 mts of Greenland Halibut and 3,400 mts of various other species.
-Table 3 and 4 gives a breakdown of catch for each non-member nation which fished in the NAFO Regulatory Area in 1990.
+In 1990, it is estimated that non-Contracting Parties caught 48 800 tons of groundfish consisting of 15 400 tons of cod, 19 400 tons of redfish, 7 300 tons of flounder, 3 300 tons of Greenland halibut and 3 400 tons of various other species.
+Tables 3 and 4 give a breakdown of catch for each non-Contracting Party which fished in the NAFO Regulatory Area in 1990.